#1 Landlord Community

 North Dakota evictions are governed by:

-All eviction cases are filed in District Court in the county where the property is located.
+All eviction cases are filed in District Court in the county where the property is located — North Dakota’s unified court system has no justice courts or county courts, and municipal courts never handle evictions.
 Cases may be heard by a District Court Judge or a Judicial Referee (whose orders have the same effect as a judge’s).

 Filing fees: Approximately $80-$100 (varies by county)